Internal Conflict

 More than two

 Think of all the streaming TV series on Netflix and Amazon.
 In how many of those shows are there only two characters wanting their way?
-No, there are usually many more.
+In fact, there are usually many more than just two.
 Recall the Star Wars series.
 What if there were only Luke Skywalker and Darth Vadar?
-How incredibly boring would that would have been!
-Imagine nine movies with only Luke and Darth duking it out?
+How boring would that have been!

 This presents a big problem for new authors.
 What is more difficult than developing a unique, fully realized, richly textured 3D character with deep internal conflict?
 How about four or five of them--all different from each other and all interesting?
 Yet, apparently, such is an important ingredient in full-length modern-day fiction writing.